gaps-closure/eop2-closure-mind-demo/README.md

 and are stored on the demo machine in /home/closure/Desktop/

+### Test unpartitioned Websrv application on both A53 and MB

 Log into the A53 and MB and test as follows:

 ```